 House Bill 106 Enables Appropriation of Court Filing Fees to the Civil Legal Services Fund

-Juneau – On the final day of the 30th Alaska Legislature, the Alaska State Senate passed legislation sponsored by Representative Matt Claman (D-Anchorage) to safeguard Alaskans’ access to the civil justice system by creating a stable and sustainable mechanism for funding the Alaska Legal Services Corporation (ALSC).
+Anchorage – Today, Governor Walker signed legislation sponsored by Representative Matt Claman (D-Anchorage) to safeguard Alaskans’ access to the civil justice system by creating a stable and sustainable mechanism for funding the Alaska Legal Services Corporation.

-House Bill 106 would allow the legislature to appropriate up to 10 percent of the filing fees received by the Court System during the previous fiscal year to the Civil Legal Services Fund.
+House Bill 106 allows the legislature to appropriate up to 10 percent of the filing fees received by the Alaska Court System during the previous fiscal year to the Civil Legal Services Fund.
 It further allows for appropriations to be made from that fund to organizations that provide civil legal services to low‐income individuals, like the Alaska Legal Services Corporation.

 For more information, please contact Lizzie Kubitz in Rep. Claman’s office at (907) 465-4904.